 For more information, see the web sites for the National Society of Professional Engineers (NSPE) and the Tennessee State Board of Architectural and Engineering Examiners.

 The American Institute of Chemical Engineers (AIChE) recognizes the importance of continuing education by sponsoring courses “designed to advance the practice of chemical engineering, to maintain high professional standards, and to keep chemical engineers and allied professionals abreast of new and emerging technologies.”
-You can visit their continuing education home page.
+Visit its continuing education home page.

-Our goal in Chemical and Biomolecular Engineering at UT is to prepare you for all facets of your future professional career.
+Our goal in CBE is to prepare you for all facets of your future professional career.
 We have instituted a Continuing Education Experience (CEE) requirement for all our undergraduate students.
 This requirement is intended to prepare you for a lifetime of learning by giving you a flavor of the experiences required to maintain professional licensure.

-Each spring and fall semester that you are enrolled in one of the gatekeeper courses listed in the table below, you will be required to complete 5 CEE’s as defined on the attached sheet.
+Each spring and fall semester that you are enrolled in one of the gatekeeper courses listed in the table below, you will be required to complete 5 CEE’s.
 Failure to do so will result in a reduction of your course grade by one full unit for the associated gatekeeper course; e.g., if you would have obtained a grade of B+ had you completed the 5 CEE’s, your grade barring completion of the CEE requirement would be reduced to a C+.

-Gatekeeper Chemical and Biomolecular Engineering courses for which completion of 5 CEE’s during the semester enrolled is required are as follows:
+Gatekeeper CBE courses for which completion of 5 CEE’s during the semester enrolled is required are as follows:

 One CEE may be earned for each of the following activities: